diegopedrazas96/angularstartexample/commit.md

-update protractor to latest version on 5/19/2017
+update and deploy firebase function for code.angularjs.org on 5/3/2017